Academic Art of Riding

 picture, ich propose a "clean-cut" here, too: the substitution through

-the word "Posade" or a similarly correct one, because the inner picture of a lesson a
+the word "Posade" , because the inner picture of a lesson a

 rider has formed influences the learning and performing of this movement very much.